 Returning to actions on the punchcard: the preselection row can be confusing in any translations.
 The last row in the card takes care of lining up repeats for us as it is rolled continuously in the drum, but there can be oddness to the eye when only a small repeat is singled out.
 Looking at the image of the repeats tiled allows one to choose a different starting row, rather than lace markings.
 The direction of transfers raises the quest to yet another level.
 This was my progression in editing and moving starting row for beginning the fabric with a weave start rather than a lace one: the numbers in my charts reflect carriage passes and direction, not completed row counts as they might appear on KM counter

-Pass 1: COL, KC, N for knit row, slip <—> for free pass that selects only, move carriage—>
+Pass 1: COL, KC, N for knit row, slip ? for a free pass that selects only, move carriage–>

-Pass 2: COR, KC, EON pre selected, set card to advance normally, lay in weaving yarn, KC will move <— will weave first row, preselect second weaving row
+Pass 2: COR, KC, EON preselected, set the card to advance normally, lay in weaving yarn, KC will move <– will weave the first row, preselect second weaving row

-Pass 3: COL, KC weaves second row EON, preselects firs row of lace on its way to right —>
+Pass 3: COL, KC weaves second row EON, preselects the first row of lace on its way to right –>

 Pass 5: COR, LC no transfer happens on empty needle selected for the second time by the previous row, selects for the next row of transfers, moves <–